idra-lab/idra-lab.github.io/content/authors/roverimarco/_index.md

   - Researchers
 ---

-I am an Assistant Professor (RTD-A) at Università di Trento in the Department of Information Engineering and Computer Science (DISI).
-From 2021 to 2024 I acted as Post-Doc at the Human-Robot Interfaces and Interaction (HRI²) group at the Istituto Italiano di Tecnologia (IIT), Genoa, Italy.
-At the University of Trento, I joined the Interdepartmental Robotics Lab (IDRA) where I am the leading researcher of the medical robotics group.
-My research focuses on combining a human-centric approach to robotic operations with artificial intelligence, with the aim of boosting robotics in everyday life, with applications ranging from manufacturing to medical scenarios.
+I am an Associate Professor in the Information Engineering and Computer Science Department of the University of Trento, Italy.
+I was a Senior Researcher in the Embedded Systems Unit of Fondazione Bruno Kessler in Trento, and before a researcher in the Automated Reasoning Division of the Istituto Trentino di Cultura also in Trento.
+My research interests include formal verification of hardware and software systems, formal cyber security, formal requirements validation of embedded systems, model-based predictive maintenance, and automated model-based planning, and application of such techniques in industrial settings.